menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Ehrenberg - Cibola is generally considered to be a blue-collar town.
-42.57% of the Ehrenberg - Cibola workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ehrenberg - Cibola is a blue-collar town, with 42.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ehrenberg - Cibola is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Ehrenberg - Cibola who work in sales jobs (19.06%), farm management occupations (17.33%), and maintenance occupations (12.62%).

 Setting & Lifestyle